nulltea/kicksware-api/README.md

    Gitlab CI deployment pipeline [configuration file][ci k8s config] for K8s method can be found in the root of the project.

 ## Wrap Up

+Kicksware API is the accumulation of Kickswares business logic in form of distributed, atomically granulated stateless web-services, where each responsible only for its entities, use cases, and API endpoints.

+It exposes access to the data and its functionality as a set of both RESTfull endpoints and gRPC remote procedures.

+There are two options for performing Kicksware API deployment.
+To ensure top performance with longer uptime and lesser lateness while having effective and automated control on scalability Kicksware utilizes Kubernetes cluster with minimum of 3 basic spec nodes and 2 more for potential cluster autoscaling.

+Alternative and in fact cheaper and easier way to achieve sufficient results that can be performed with just one VPS server and docker-compose utility.
+However, such temporary savings now may offset by the costs of vertical scaling in the future when demand rises.

 ## License